ionguha/python-challenge/README.md

 **_Python Homework - Py Me Up, Charlie_**
 ## PyBank

-* In this challenge, I am tasked with creating a Python script for analyzing the financial records of my company.
+* In this challenge, I am tasked with creating a Python script for analyzing the financial records of a company.
 We have a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: `Date` and `Profit/Losses`.

 * My task is to create a Python script that analyzes the records to calculate each of the following: